letsdodigital/coding-hands-on/dair/curriculum_imaging.md

 ## Seminar

-By the end of the seminar, clinicians should: - Understand the core learning outcomes from the course - TODO
+By the end of the seminar, clinicians should:
+- Understand the core learning outcomes from the course
+- Understand how to grow their skills further by using other available resources (LL4)
+- Give feedback for further improvements to the course (LL4)